harberg/wp-sidebar-widget-bio/README.md

 # wp-sidebar-widget-bio
-WordPress sidebar widget that collects and displays the bio info about the author
+WordPress sidebar widget that displays the bio info about the author